Ire Aderinokun

 Ire Aderinokun is a Nigerian front end developer and Google developer expert.
 She is Nigeria's first female Google Developer Expert.

 Early life and education

 Ire is from Ogun state, Nigeria.
 She was born into the family of Tayo and Mrs. Olunfunlola Aderinokun.

 After her secondary school education in Nigeria she got a bachelor's degree in Experimental Psychology from University of Bristol.
-While pursuing her master's degree in law at University of Bristol, her interests for computer science made her take a design course at Codeacademy.
+While pursuing her master's degree in law at University of Bristol, her interests for computer science made her take a design course at Codecademy.

 Ire is a self-taught frontend developer and user interface designer.
 She built her first website at the age of 13 as a fansite for Neopets where she had learned her first basic HTML codes.
 Ire also runs a blog called bitsofcode, where she breaks down coding tips to other developers.
 She started the blog in 2015.